cfw-guide/dsi.cfw.guide/docs/it_IT/faq.md

 - Lastly, if you want to change the region on the actual system NAND, you can use Mighty Max's [DSi Language Patcher](https://gbatemp.net/threads/release-dsi-language-patcher.582836/)

 ## Cosa è successo alla guida all'installazione di hiyaCFW?
-Because hiyaCFW does not serve much functional purpose and was a problematic and confusing part of the guide for many users, it was moved to the [DS-Homebrew Wiki](https://wiki.ds-homebrew.com/hiyacfw/installing).
+Poiché hiyaCFW non è molto pratico ed è stato un passaggio problematico e confusionario della guida per parecchi utenti, la guida è stata spostata alla [DS-Homebrew Wiki](https://wiki.ds-homebrew.com/hiyacfw/installing).
 - If you were linked to the page in question from another guide, the instructions you were following were most likely outdated.
 Please use this guide instead, as it is maintained constantly by the developers of these projects

 ## Che tipo di scheda SD dovrei utilizzare?
-- You should buy an SD card from a trusted brand
+- Dovresti acquistare una scheda SD di un marchio affidabile
 - A full-size SD card or a microSD card with an adapter will both work
 - Any capacity between 1 GB and 2 TB will work.
 For general usage, 8 GB is enough
   - Some software, such as hiyaCFW, may experience incrementally longer loading times with larger SD card capacities
 - Speed class 8 or higher is recommended

 ## Posso usare la mia scheda SD del DSi su altri sistemi?
-Generally, yes, with two exceptions:
+Generalmente sì, ma con due eccezioni:
-- hiyaCFW will only work on the system it was set up for
+- hiyaCFW funzionerà solo sul sistema su cui è stato configurato
-- Even if you are using nds-bootstrap or a flashcard, friend codes in online NDS games will be reset when attempting to go online using a different console
+- Anche se stai usando nds-bootstrap o una flashcard, i codici amico dei giochi online NDS verranno reimpostati quando si tenta di andare online utilizzando una console diversa

 ## How do I switch to a new SD card after setting up homebrew?
 Format your new SD card using the [SD Card Setup](sd-card-setup.html) instructions, then simply move your data from the old SD card to the new one.